laboon/CS1530/deliverables/2/deliverable2.md

 Each of these sections shall be CLEARLY MARKED (i.e. they should each have titles and start on their own page).

 Remember that your main goal is to deliver a working version of the software (i.e., can be compiled and executed on any individual member's computer).
+Think about that when planning and prioritizing!
+I recommend that you meet today or at the latest, tomorrow, for a sprint planning meeting.
+At this point, you can apportion responsibilities, agree on the story ordering, etc.

 If I have any questions on the code, I may ask *any* individual member to show me the code running on their computer.
 Therefore, if anyone has a problem running the current version of the code, that fact needs to be included as a defect.
 Failure to have a working version of the project at end of sprint may mean a drastically lower score for the individual component of the project.

 #### Format for cover page: